 Step 3: Adjust Your Estimates

-And you may also add or remove line items:
+And you may also add or remove line items by ticking the checkbox on the left of each line item and hit Delete:

 Step 4: Finalize and Send the Estimate